Ä¢¹½ÊÓÆµ

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Mount Ida has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Mount Ida has few renters and college students.
 But the biggest reason it is quieter in Mount Ida than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Mount Ida may be for you.

-The citizens of Mount Ida are slightly less educated than the national average of 21.84% for the average city or town: 14.19% of adults in Mount Ida have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Mount Ida rank slightly lower than the national average.
+14.19% of adults 25 and older in Mount Ida have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Mount Ida in 2022 was $30,994, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $123,976 for a family of four.
 However, Mount Ida contains both very wealthy and poor people as well.